daveajones/Frontier/FrontierVerbs/FrontierVerbs/README.markdown

 You also have to add a corresponding object to the database.
 But you’ve done the kernel housekeeping bits.

-## Stubs

-At this writing, VerbParameters, Parameter, and VerbResult are all just temporary.
-Once UserTalk.framework is filled, we’ll switch to using types defined in the language.

 ## Not-Implemented and No-Longer-Implemented

-Any verb not *yet* implemented, but that will be, should return `VerbResult.notImplemented`.
+Any verb not *yet* implemented, but that will be, should throw `LangError.unimplementedVerb`.

-Any verb that was implemented in a previous version of Frontier, but longer makes sense for whatever reason, should return `VerbResult.NoLongerImplemented`.
-(Example: `RezVerbs`.)
+Any verb that was implemented in a previous version of Frontier, but is no longer implemented, should probably return something that doesn’t break existing scripts — such as true or false.
+However, for cases where an error is truly needed, use `LangError.noLongerImplemented`.